-Make it fun and make it a game with pulling weeds.
-This is one of those activities for 3 year olds that you might not initially think of, but you’ll be delighted how much they’ll LOVE it.
+Make it fun and make it a game of pulling weeds.
+This is one of those activities for 3-year-olds that you might not initially think of, but you’ll be delighted how much they’ll LOVE it.

 You can even get ’em their own yard tools to make it special.

 We promise you, if you get them outside pulling weeds just once, they’ll be begging you to pull weeds again.

 Practice Following Instructions With Red Light, Green Light

 Among activities for 3-year-olds, this is a classic.
 It’s the old variation of Simon says.

 When you say “red light” they’ve gotta stop.
 When you say “green light” they go…